vincentkoc/ARC-AGI-2-huggingface/readme.md

 - derives few-shot prompts, chat conversations, and text fields (`task_id`, `input`, `output`, etc.)
 - computes auxiliary metadata such as grid sizes and SHA-256 hashes

-Use this repo when you want to reproduce or customize the Hugging Face dataset card (`vincentkoc/arc_agi_2_fewshot`) or build new derived assets.
+Use this repo when you want to reproduce or customize the Hugging Face dataset card (`vincentkoc/arc-agi-2`) or build new derived assets.
+The canonical GitHub location is [https://github.com/vincentkoc/ARC-AGI-2-huggingface](https://github.com/vincentkoc/ARC-AGI-2-huggingface).

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*